v-cakoll/docs.pl-pl/docs/visual-basic/developing-apps/programming/log-info/troubleshooting-log-listeners.md

 ---
-title: 'Rozwiązywanie problemów: Odbiorniki logu (Visual Basic)' ms.date: 07/20/2015
+title: 'Rozwiązywanie problemów: odbiorniki logu' ms.date: 07/20/2015
 helpviewer_keywords:
 - event logs, troubleshooting
 - troubleshooting Visual Basic, event logs
 - troubleshooting event logs
 ms.assetid: ac6eb760-3d5d-461e-aedd-40599ee22e49
-ms.openlocfilehash: 12282df50bc42d2a153a9aa8db01f2654acd91ce
+ms.openlocfilehash: dd139935dae7fe4d1334b861e6590df29bab7202
-ms.sourcegitcommit: 9b552addadfb57fab0b9e7852ed4f1f1b8a42f8e
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: pl-PL
-ms.lasthandoff: 04/23/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "62013858"
+ms.locfileid: "74346854"
 ---
-# <a name="troubleshooting-log-listeners-visual-basic"></a>Rozwiązywanie problemów: Odbiorniki logu (Visual Basic)
+# <a name="troubleshooting-log-listeners-visual-basic"></a>Rozwiązywanie problemów: odbiorniki logu (Visual Basic)

-Możesz użyć `My.Application.Log` i `My.Log` obiekty do rejestrowania informacji o zdarzeniach występujących w aplikacji.
+You can use the `My.Application.Log` and `My.Log` objects to log information about events that occur in your application.

- Aby określić, które odbiorniki logu odebrania tych komunikatów, zobacz [instruktażu: Ustalanie, gdzie My.Application.Log zapisuje informacje](../../../../visual-basic/developing-apps/programming/log-info/walkthrough-determining-where-my-application-log-writes-information.md).
+ To determine which log listeners receive those messages, see [Walkthrough: Determining Where My.Application.Log Writes Information](../../../../visual-basic/developing-apps/programming/log-info/walkthrough-determining-where-my-application-log-writes-information.md).

- `Log` Obiekt umożliwia filtrowanie dziennika ograniczyć ilość informacji, które rejestruje.
-Jeśli filtry są nieprawidłowo skonfigurowane, dzienniki mogą zawierać nieprawidłowe informacje.
-Aby uzyskać więcej informacji na temat filtrowania, zobacz [instruktażu: Filtrowanie danych wyjściowych My.Application.Log](../../../../visual-basic/developing-apps/programming/log-info/walkthrough-filtering-my-application-log-output.md).
+ The `Log` object can use log filtering to limit the amount of information that it logs.
+If the filters are misconfigured, the logs might contain the wrong information.
+For more information about filtering, see [Walkthrough: Filtering My.Application.Log Output](../../../../visual-basic/developing-apps/programming/log-info/walkthrough-filtering-my-application-log-output.md).

- Jednak jeśli dziennik jest niepoprawnie skonfigurowana, konieczne może dowiedzieć się więcej o bieżącej konfiguracji.
-Aby przejść do zaawansowane te informacje za pośrednictwem dziennika `TraceSource` właściwości.
+ However, if a log is configured incorrectly, you may need more information about its current configuration.
+You can get to this information through the log's advanced `TraceSource` property.

-### <a name="to-determine-the-log-listeners-for-the-log-object-in-code"></a>Aby określić odbiorniki logu dla obiektu dziennika w kodzie
+### <a name="to-determine-the-log-listeners-for-the-log-object-in-code"></a>To determine the log listeners for the Log object in code

-1. Importuj <xref:System.Diagnostics> przestrzeni nazw na początku pliku kodu.
-Aby uzyskać więcej informacji, zobacz [Importy — instrukcja (.NET Namespace i Type)](../../../../visual-basic/language-reference/statements/imports-statement-net-namespace-and-type.md).
+1. Import the <xref:System.Diagnostics> namespace at the beginning of the code file.
+For more information, see [Imports Statement (.NET Namespace and Type)](../../../../visual-basic/language-reference/statements/imports-statement-net-namespace-and-type.md).

      [!code-vb[VbVbalrMyApplicationLog#13](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrMyApplicationLog/VB/Form1.vb#13)]

-2. Tworzy funkcję, która zwraca ciąg składający się z informacji dla każdego dziennika odbiorników.
+2. Create a function that returns a string consisting of information for each of the log's listeners.

      [!code-vb[VbVbalrMyApplicationLog#14](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrMyApplicationLog/VB/Form1.vb#14)]

-3. Kolekcja obiektów nasłuchujących śledzenia dziennika do przekazania `GetListeners` funkcji i wyświetlić wartość zwracaną.
+3. Pass the collection of the log's trace listeners to the `GetListeners` function, and display the return value.

      [!code-vb[VbVbalrMyApplicationLog#19](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrMyApplicationLog/VB/Form1.vb#19)]